Samuel Gigot: Career

 Gigot is a youth product of Arles-Avignon.
 He made his Ligue 2 debut on 30 August 2013 in a match against Niort.
 On 15 August 2014, he scored his first league goal against Nancy.

 On 4 June 2018, Gigot signed a four-year contract with Russian club Spartak Moscow, where he later became notable for his passion, and, despite being a defender, his willingness to join attacks.
 On 19 August 2019, he scored two goals in a 2–1 win over CSKA Moscow in the Main Moscow derby.

 On 29 January 2022, Gigot signed for Ligue 1 club Marseille; he was loaned back to Spartak Moscow for the rest of the 2021–22 season.
 On 19 March 2022, he marked his 100th appearance for Spartak in all competitions during a 1–1 tie against FC Nizhny Novgorod.
 His last match for the team was a highly emotional 2–1 win over Dynamo Moscow on 29 May 2022 in the Russian Cup final.

 His debut for Marseille in Ligue 1 was on 7 August 2022, when he started in a 4–1 victory over Reims.
 Gigot scored his first goal for the club in a 2–1 victory over LOSC Lille on 10 September 2022.

+On 30 August 2024, just before the transfer window closed, Gigot joined Serie A club Lazio on loan for the 2024–25 season, with a conditional obligation to buy.

 Personal life

 Gigot was born to a French family in Avignon.
 He was rumoured to be of Algerian descent through his mother, however he denied the information and said he has no links to Algeria.

 His brother Tony is a professional rugby league footballer.